swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Dealing with Rejected Transfers:** If a Customer contacts the bank to fix a rejected transfer, a Teller will claim the transfer and the system will move it to “in processing”.

 ## 3.2 Project Scope
 The project should deliver an addition to the current Pichincha Bank app which facilitates international transfers.
 Customer and bank Teller interfaces must be created to allow for the various tasks undertaken by different user groups.
-The purpose of the software is to allow for international transfers to be made digitally, lowering strain on the brick and mortar bank while increasing ease of use for customers.
+The purpose of the software is to allow for international transfers to be made digitally, lowering strain on the brick and mortar bank while increasing ease of use for Customers.

 The final product will support the business goals described in Section 2.

-* **Improve Staff Productivity:** The software will improve staff productivity by allowing customers to make international transfers without direct interaction with staff.
-The “Help Information” feature will provide additional helpful information to ordering customers.
-This will save the tellers' time to spend on other important tasks.
+* **Improve Staff Productivity:** The software will improve staff productivity by allowing Customers to make international transfers without direct interaction with staff.
+The “Help Information” feature will provide additional helpful information to ordering Customers.
+This will save the Tellers' time to spend on other important tasks.
 * **Reduce Wait Times:** The software will eliminate wait times to fill out RTA forms for online international transfers by immediately providing online users with RTA forms.
-The in person wait time to fill out RTA forms will also be reduced as the majority of ordering customers will prefer the benefits that filling out the form online provides.
+The in person wait time to fill out RTA forms will also be reduced as the majority of ordering Customers will prefer the benefits that filling out the form online provides.
 * **Customer Satisfaction:** The software will contain numerous features designed to improve Customer satisfaction.
-Ordering customers will not need to travel to the bank to make international transfers, as the software will allow all necessary tasks to be performed online, saving customers valuble time and effort.
-The saved contacts feature the software provides will provide ordering customers with a more seamless experience when sending money to an international beneficiary repeatedly.
-Within the new system, customers will be able to save international beneficiary information.
+Ordering Customers will not need to travel to the bank to make international transfers, as the software will allow all necessary tasks to be performed online, saving Customers valuble time and effort.
+The saved contacts feature the software provides will provide ordering Customers with a more seamless experience when sending money to an international beneficiary repeatedly.
+Within the new system, Customers will be able to save international beneficiary information.
 This will reduce the time required to fill out the form and thus, shorten the time until the transaction is complete.
 * **Employee Satisfaction:** Employee satisfaction will increase as they will not have to work with paper forms for the majority of international transfers.
-The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, tellers will not need to worry about the confusion of misreading customers’ handwriting.
+The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, Tellers will not need to worry about the confusion of misreading customers’ handwriting.

 ## 3.3 Limitations and Exclusions
 The Pichincha Bank international transfer system aims to enhance the efficiency and user-friendliness of international transactions through its mobile and web applications.
 This initiative is driven by the need to improve Customer and staff satisfaction, reduce transaction times, and address the current system's inefficiencies.
 However, the project's scope is defined by certain limitations and exclusions that are essential to understand for setting realistic expectations and achieving the desired outcomes.
 Below is an expanded view of the limitations based on the detailed project document and the exclusions that extend beyond the project's scope.

 ### Limitations

-* **Delayed Interactions with Real-World Bank Tellers:** The project is limited by the inherent delays in interactions with bank tellers, which can extend the processing time for international transfers.
+* **Delayed Interactions with Real-World Bank Tellers:** The project is limited by the inherent delays in interactions with bank Tellers, which can extend the processing time for international transfers.
 This limitation is a consequence of the current reliance on manual verification and data entry processes.

 * **Interactions with the SWIFT System:** The efficiency of international transfers is limited by the interactions with the SWIFT system, which is an external dependency with its own processing times and operational constraints.